Davidson-Data-Vis-Lab/Serendipitious-Events/README.md

-# Serendipitiou Search On New York Event Data
+# Serendipitious Search On New York Event Data
  This repository contains visulizations to encourage serendipitious search on time-sensitive events.